SRGSSR/playsrg-apple/docs/REMOTE_CONFIGURATION.md

 ## Available parameters

-A wide list of parameters are available.
+A wide list of parameters is available.
 Some parameters support multiple comma-separated values.

 ### Homepages (videos, audios, livestreams)

 * `videoHomeSections` (optional, string, multiple): The sections to be displayed on the videos homepage, in the order they must appear.
-* `audioHomeSections` (optional, string, multiple): for each radio channels, the sections to be displayed on their audio homepage in the order they must appear.
+* `audioHomeSections` (optional, string, multiple): The sections to be displayed on the audio homepage of a radio channel, in the order they must appear.
 * `liveHomeSections` (optional, string, multiple): The sections to be displayed on the live homepage, in the order they must appear.

 Available home section values are:

-* with radio channel uid support:
+* With radio channel uid support:
    * `radioAllShows`: All available shows.
+   * `radioFavoriteShows`: Radio shows added to the favorites.
    * `radioLatest`: The latest audios.
    * `radioLatestEpisodes`: The latest episodes.
    * `radioLatestVideos`: The latest videos.